Joe Norton Joe Norton

 The typical way of doing stonework, and most trades, is to work 8 to 10 hours a day, at least five days a week, for as many years as you can take it, until your back and knees give out and they take you out behind the barn to put you out of your misery.

 I'm sorry, but that doesn't work for me.
-Why can’t I set up my work in a way that works for me?
-It turn out, I can.
+Why can’t I set up my work in a way that does?
+It turns out, I can.
 And so can you.
 I don't know why I had that realization so late in life.
 But butter, sorry, better, late than never.

 I don't have to listen to that voice.
 There’s another voice, one that thinks less might lead to more.
 More of the good stuff.
 More energy to bring my best work to the right projects.
 More connection to clients and collaborators.
 More money.
 More space between projects for creativity, for the unexpected to arise.